-template's change-management plan, including a mechanism for identifying needed adjustments, a process for carrying out each change, a process for observing and learning from the implemented change(s) and their implications, and a process to determine necessary modifications to the change based on the study results and implement them.
-National agencies have extensively analyzed change management and quality improvement processes which are effective among Medicaid care collaboratives and providers.38 The Model for Improvement39 will be used for change management, which includes setting aims, establishing measures, selecting changes, testing changes, implementing changes, and communicating/disseminating changes.
+Quality Improvement/Change Management Approach: The project will utilize and report PDSA processes and changes, which will not only be used for Universal and Variant metrics, but also to inform quality improvements throughout the project.
+As indicated in Attachment MM, the pilot will utilize the DHCS template's change-management plan, including a mechanism for identifying needed adjustments, a process for carrying out each change, a process for observing and learning from the implemented change(s) and their implications, and a process to determine necessary modifications to the change based on the study results and implement them.
+National agencies have extensively analyzed change management and quality improvement processes which are effective among Medicaid care collaboratives and providers.
+The Model for Improvement will be used for change management, which includes setting aims, establishing measures, selecting changes, implementing testing changes, changes, and communicating/disseminating changes.
 Quality improvement and change will use a team approach both for the collaborative and the pilot staff utilizing PDSA methods.